Daddy Birori

-Daddy Birori (born 12 December 1986), also known as Etekiama Agiti Tady, is a Rwandan international footballer who plays for Sagrada Esperança, as a striker.
+Daddy Birori (born 12 December 1986), also known as Etekiama Agiti Tady, is a footballer who plays as a forward for AS Vita Club.
+Born in Zaire, he made 18 appearances for the Rwanda national team scoring five goals.

 Career

 Birori has played club football for Mukura Victory Sports, ATRACO, Kiyovu Sports and AS Vita Club.

 He made his senior international debut for Rwanda in 2009, and has appeared in FIFA World Cup qualifying matches.

-Controversy
+In 2018–19, he signed for Angolan club Kabuscorp Sport Clube, playing in the Girabola.

+In 2019–20, he signed for Kabuscorp's league rivals Sagrada Esperança.

+Suspension for double identity

 Birori was involved in the 2015 Africa Cup of Nations qualification representing Rwanda.
-In the first round, he played in two games against Libya, the first leg on 18 May ended in a 0-0 draw and on 31 May in the second leg he scored a hat-trick in a 3-0 victory.
+In the first round, he played in two games against Libya, the first leg on 18 May ended in a 0–0 draw and on 31 May in the second leg he scored a hat-trick in a 3–0 victory.
 The Libyan Football Federation filed a complaint with Confederation of African Football that the player should not be eligible and that he had participated in the 2009 CAF Champions League as a Congolese man.
 Rwandese Association Football Federation Secretary General Olivier Mulindahabi stated that the player was eligible as he had played within Rwanda for five years and he was a Rwandan passport holder.

-In the second round games, Rwanda defeated the Republic of the Congo 4-3 on penalties after a 2-0 loss on 20 July and a 2-0 win in the second leg on 2 August.
+In the second round games, Rwanda defeated the Republic of the Congo 4–3 on penalties after a 2–0 loss on 20 July and a 2–0 win in the second leg on 2 August.
 Rwanda qualified for the group stage (third round) where they were drawn with Nigeria, South Africa and Sudan.
 The Congolese Football Association also complained about the eligibility of Birori.

 On 18 August, CAF announced that they had suspended the player for using two different names and dates of birth.
 The Rwandan passport Daddy Birori listed the date of birth as 12 December 1986 while the Congolese passport listed the name Etekiama Agil Taddy with a date of birth of 13 December 1990.